 Intoxilyzer Documents DUI Cases in Miami, FL

 For DUI cases involving a breath test, your criminal defense attorney will be able to download some of the discovery documents from the website of State Attorney, Katherine Fernandez Rundle.
+Other types of documents can be obtained through a public records request or a subpoena.
 The website contains a section devoted to finding DUI Discovery Documents.
 Your attorney can use these documents to information about a particular Intoxilyzer instrument used in a particular case.

 From the State Attorney's website, your attorney may be able to download documents including: